monosans/proxy-scraper-checker/README.md

 HTTP, SOCKS4, SOCKS5 proxies scraper and checker.

-- Asynchronous.
-- Uses regex to search for proxies (ip:port format) on a web page, allowing proxies to be extracted even from json without making changes to the code.
-- It is possible to specify the URL to which to send a request to check the proxy.
-- Can sort proxies by speed.
-- Supports determining the geolocation of the proxy exit node.
-- Can determine if the proxy is anonymous.

-You can get proxies obtained using this script in [monosans/proxy-list](https://github.com/victorgeel/proxy-list-update).
+You can get proxies obtained using this script in [victorgeel/proxy-list](https://github.com/victorgeel/proxy-list-update).

 ## Termux တစ်မျိုးပဲသုံး